-Each teacher will have a Google Classroom set up for his or her class.
-Parents and students will be able to log in to view assignments, activities, and general information about the class.
+Each teacher will have a Google Classroom set up for their class.
+Parents and students will be able to log in and see and work on assignments, activities, homework, and general information about the class.
 Parents will be asked to provide updated email information to teachers during Back to School Night for inclusion in their child's Google Classroom.